Digital Brands Group Inc. (DBGI) Reveals an Earnings Mystery

-Digital Brands Group Inc. (NASDAQ:DBGI) went up by 7.92% from its latest closing price compared to the recent 1-year high of $8.80.
-The company’s stock price has collected 21.03% of gains in the last five trading sessions.
-Press Release reported on 12/31/21 that BuildDirect appoints David Lazar as interim Chief Executive Officer
+Digital Brands Group Inc. (NASDAQ:DBGI) went down by -11.83% from its latest closing price compared to the recent 1-year high of $8.80.
+The company’s stock price has collected 0.43% of gains in the last five trading sessions.
+Press Release reported on 01/07/22 that DBGI Provides Revenue, Bookings and Guidance Updates

 Is It Worth Investing in Digital Brands Group Inc. (NASDAQ :DBGI) Right Now?